What is a Calligrapher?

-Modern calligraphers typically use one of several calligraphy alphabets, creating attractive texts and lettering for wedding and event invitations, logo designs, maps, memorial documents, religious art, cut stone inscriptions, quotes, poems, testimonials, birth and death certificates, letters and stationery.
+Modern calligraphers typically use one of several calligraphy alphabets, creating beautiful texts and lettering for wedding and event invitations, logo designs, maps, memorial documents, religious art, cut stone inscriptions, quotes, poems, testimonials, birth and death certificates, letters, and stationery.

 Typically, a calligrapher works as a freelancer, taking special orders from clients.
 A calligrapher may be hired by a graphic design firm, or an educational institute to help create diplomas, or a wedding planning company to help write client invitations.
 Film and television companies may also need a calligrapher’s services for images and props.

 One of the most important parts of a calligrapher’s career is to have the patience to write and rewrite drafts, sometimes to the point of hand cramps.
-It is only when a calligrapher feels confident that they can do the best job possible, that they will start working on a final draft.
+When a calligrapher feels confident that they can do the best job possible, they will start working on a final draft.

 What is the workplace of a Calligrapher like?